samsheffield/Senior_Studio/docs/week1.md

 Let's discuss one approach to scheduling which will help us get an idea of the scope of our proposed projects.
 [Creating a prioritized task list](https://docs.google.com/document/d/1pmEHAp4GvEmNx0VTWoANKJxc-yphfRN2DBfWA9g6ewQ/edit?usp=sharing).

-## 1-on-1 meetings with each team
-Let's meet to reconnect with your goals and preliminary plans heading into this semester.
-We'll set up a schedule during class.

 # Homework